- B.A., Dartmouth College

-Claire Cage is a French and gender historian.
-Her first book, Unnatural Frenchmen: The Politics of Priestly Celibacy and Marriage, 1720-1815, was published by the University of Virginia Press in 2015.
+Claire Cage is a historian of France.
+Her first book, Unnatural Frenchmen: The Politics of Priestly Celibacy and Marriage, 1720-1815 (University of Virginia Press, 2015), examines controversies over clerical celibacy and the advent of the marriage of priests during the French Revolution.
 The European History Section of the Southern Historical Association awarded it the Baker-Burton Prize for the best first book on European History published between 2013-17.
-She is currently working on a book project on the history of forensic medicine in nineteenth-century France.
+Several fellowships supported the research and writing of this book, including those from the Fulbright Foundation, the Andrew W. Mellon Foundation and the American Council of Learned Societies, the French Ministry of Foreign Affairs, and the Camargo Foundation

 - HY 102 History of Western Civilization II